 How to save on postage BEFORE you purchase wedding invitations.

-You might be tempted to purchase square wedding invitations because they’re unique or pocket wedding invitations because they’re pretty but just be aware that both might cost extra to mail.
-Square invites definitely require more postage.
-Pocket wedding invitations will depend on the weight of the entire ensemble.
-Most wedding invitations come in standard sizes that don’t cost extra to mail.
+You might be tempted to purchase square wedding invitations because they’re unique or pocket wedding invitations because they’re pretty but just be aware that both will cost extra to mail.
+Square envelopes require more postage.
+Pocket wedding invitations tend to be heavy so a single stamp won’t cut it.
+To be on the safe side, order a rectangular wedding invitation that won’t cost extra to mail.

-You’ll notice that A LOT of the wedding invitations here at Ann’s Bridal Bargains come with response postcards.
+You’ll notice that A LOT of the wedding invitations in our collection come with response postcards.
 That’s because they are a cost-effective approach to the traditional RSVP.
-Our collection of Invitations with Free Response Postcards is filled with stylish invites that come with matching response postcards.
+Our collection of Wedding Invitations with Free Respond Postcards is filled with beautiful invites that come with matching response postcards.
 You don’t pay extra for RSVPs and you pay less for stamps because the postcard postage rate is lower than the standard postage rate.
+Win!

 How to save on postage AFTER you purchase wedding invitations.

-If you’re sending 300 wedding invitations with 300 standard response cards, you will be spending $300 on postage at the current rate of 50¢ per stamp.
-The good news is you can buy however many stamps you want whenever you want so consider purchasing your stamps in smaller batches spread out over a period of time.
+If you’re sending 300 wedding invitations with 300 standard response cards, you will be spending $300 on postage at a rate of 50¢ per stamp.
+The good news is you can buy however many stamps you want whenever you want.
+Consider purchasing your stamps in smaller batches spread out over a period of time.